acdh-oeaw/apis-oebl-research-tool-front-end/README.md

 ### Editor

-The Editor makes heavy use of [ProseMirror](https://prosemirror.net)’s API, data structures and nomenclature both through [TipTap 2](https://tiptap.dev) and directly.
+The Editor component makes heavy use of [ProseMirror](https://prosemirror.net)’s API, data structures and nomenclature both via [TipTap 2](https://tiptap.dev) and directly.
 Familiarity with the respective APIs is probably necessary for productive development.

-## Road-map
+## Road Map

 - [ ] Use Tokens for authentication instead of HTTP Basic Auth in the header.
 (Must be coordinated with the Back End)
 - [ ] Integrate the Editor with the Back End